yegor256/blog/_drafts/_cre.md

           → E3
 {% endhighlight %}

 I assigned 7 and 2 to the risks above.
-It was my _expert judgement_.
+It was my _expert judgment_.
 No math here.
 I just took a look at the risks and made my personal decision, as an owner/manager of the project.